 "We want more children to enjoy healthy food in their school meals that is grown, sourced and produced in Scotland.
 The Food for Life Served Here programme is helping us to achieve that.

 The programme helps us to deliver on our shared ambition with the food and drink sector, to find new market opportunities, helping to sustain and grow their businesses, whilst bolstering the local economy and improving our children’s health."

-Mairi Gougeon MSP, Minister for Rural Affairs and the Natural Environment
+Mairi Gougeon MSP, Cabinet Secretary for Rural Affairs and Islands

 That's why Food for Life Scotland provides support over the whole journey from farm to fork.
 From procurement and menu planning, to specialist data evaluation and communications support, the team is working with local authorities to help drive change at scale.